ungoldman/hype-html/README.md

 ## About

-Experimenting with repackaging node modules for use in the browser via JavaScript Modules.
+Experimenting with repackaging node modules for use in the browser via ES Modules.

 This is meant to be used directly on the web only.